lnkhamalah/medical-transportation-system-design/05-System-Architecture/04-network-topology.md

 No component in the application subnet exposes a public endpoint.

+Notification dispatch is decoupled through Amazon SQS, allowing outbound message rates to be controlled independently of inbound request volume.
+This prevents sudden spikes in intake submissions from immediately triggering large-scale outbound notification floods.

 These functions are not publicly accessible directly.
 They are invoked only through API Gateway.